We’ll walk through exactly how long to cook 3 lb meatloaf at 375 for the best, juiciest results. So let’s learn the secrets to perfect results

 The keys to a moist, tender meatloaf are controlling the cooking temperature and preventing overcooking.
 Here are some useful tips:

-- Add moisture: Incorporate items like eggs, onions, tomatoes, bell peppers, broth, ketchup, milk, or yogurt into the meatloaf mixture.
-They add extra moisture and flavor.
+• Add moisture: Incorporate items like eggs, onions, tomatoes, bell peppers, broth, ketchup, milk, or yoghurt into the meatloaf mixture.
+They add extra moisture and flavour.

-Following these simple methods will help guarantee your 3 lb meatloaf baked at 375°F stays tender and juicy every time.
+These simple methods will help guarantee that your 3 lb meatloaf baked at 375°F stays tender and juicy every time.

 What is the Best Way to Test Meatloaf for Doneness?